ToniCoffee/static-beer-products/README.md

 # html-javascript-css
-Repository for html, javascript and css projects
+Beer products website made with html, javascript and css